Oral Health

 Symptoms of Tooth Infection Spreading to the Body

 Without treatment, a tooth infection may spread to other body parts.
-Symptoms of a tooth infection spreading to the body include:
+Typically, it takes a few days to weeks for the infection to spread from the tooth to other body parts.

 Feeling Unwell